Custom-coloured DecraClouds installed in meeting room

 Environmental Considerations in Commercial Projects

-Environmental performance now plays a larger role in commercial product selection than it once did.
-Architects, designers and contractors are often asked to consider recycled content, third-party certifications and broader sustainability requirements as part of the specification process.
+Environmental performance now plays a larger role in product selection.
+Designers and contractors often consider recycled content, certifications and sustainability targets.

 Choosing the Right PET Acoustic Solution for an Office